This post is also available in: Español

 Where to stay

-Casa de Las Materas ($$): Casa de Las Materas is a three-bedroom apartment located on a quiet cobblestone street, walkable to the main plaza of Villa de Leyva.
+Casa de Las Materas: Casa de Las Materas is a three-bedroom apartment located on a quiet cobblestone street, walkable to the main plaza of Villa de Leyva.
 It’s just steps from bakeries, coffee shops, and restaurants.
 Historic charm is combined with modern amenities for a comfortable stay.
-Beds are outfitted with luxury white linens and there is a private balcony where you can admire the views of Villa de Leyva.
-Plus enjoy a private tour in JEEP (additional charge) and fast Wi-Fi for remote working.
+Beds are outfitted with luxury white linens and one of the few options with a king bed.
 BOOK YOUR STAY HERE.

 What to do